rodrigorcz/skin-color-correction/README.md

 ## Contributions

 This project was developed as part of a FAPESP scholarship (process nº 2023/15404-1), under the supervision of Prof. João do Espírito Santo Batista Neto, at the Institute of Mathematical and Computational Sciences (USP).
+To view the partial and final reports, in Portuguese/Br, related to this process, check the files `reports/Partial_Report.pdf` and `reports/Final_Report.pdf`.

 ## References